paulodiovani/blog.diovani.com/technology/_drafts/2025-06-19-writing-a-resume-with-latex.md

 #### Further steps

-If your resume is too big to write everything in a single file, split the sections into smaller files and include them with the `\input{path/to/file}` command.
+If your resume is too large to write everything in a single file, split the sections into smaller files and include them with the `\input{path/to/file}` command.
 If you want to add a picture, use the `graphicx` package.

 There are plenty other options or formatting to explore.
 You can even keep two or more layouts for different occasions, and swap them without touching the content.